-"Father I have come this day clothed in white (pointing to his leather doublet) in order to prove that my intentions are of the most pacific nature, and (raising his hands to heaven) I call upon the great spirit of myself and forefathers to witness the purity of my heart on this occasion."
+"Father I have come this day clothed in white (pointing to his leather doublet) in order to prove that my intentions are of the most pacific nature, and (raising his hands to heaven) I call upon the Great Spirit of myself and forefathers to witness the purity of my heart on this occasion."

-In this country, [England] under the Druids, the first principles of our profession most assuredly were taught and exercised.
+In this country [England] under the Druids, the first pinciples of instituted and arose upon the knowledge of God.